TAXING SSDI & SSI BENEFITS

 Disability benefits are intended to support people who are unable to work because of a severe medical condition.
 The SSA limits how much you can earn from work and still receive SSDI benefits.
 In 2023 the earnings cap is $1,470 gross per month for most people.
 However, if you can earn that much money per month, then chances are good that the SSA will not find you disabled.

-According to the Social Security Administration, about a third of people receiving SSDI benefits pay taxes on them.
+According to the Social Security Administration, about a third of people getting SSDI benefits pay taxes on them.
 When they do, it is usually because of other household income, such as the income from their working spouse.

 DO YOU PAY TAXES ON PAST DUE BENEFITS?